BMW X5 Review & Prices

 You get a vegan-friendly leather alternative as standard, but you can opt for leather if you prefer, although the fake stuff does a more than passable impression of the real thing.

-Prod the dashboard and doors and you’ll find the materials are soft to the touch, and everything feels made to last.
-The quality of the cabin really is exceptionally high.
+Prod the dashboard and doors and you’ll find the materials are soft to the touch, and almost everything feels made to last.
+The quality of the cabin really is exceptionally high, with just one or two suspect areas - cheap-feeling air vents, for example.

 Some will prefer the more minimal look of the Volvo XC90’s interior, but the updated interior design means that the BMW X5's interior looks much more simple and modern than before.
 The curved displays are the central feature and they work really well for the most part.
 It can be a bit tricky to find your way through the complex menu settings though, and it's a shame you have to control the climate settings through the screen, even if they are always present at the bottom of the main display.